-The quarter over quarter decrease in operating income was attributable primarily to increased share-based compensation expense due to the adoption of SFAS No. 123(R), partially offset by the impact of an increase in segment revenues.
-At the segment level, the increase in segment operating income was driven by increases of \$7.8 million, \$0.5 million and \$0.1 million in segment operating income within our Scoring Solutions, Analytic Software Tools and Strategy Machine Solutions segments, respectively, partially offset by a \$0.4 million decrease in segment operating income within our Professional Services segment.
-The increase in Scoring Solutions segment operating income was attributable primarily to an increase in revenues derived from risk scoring services at the credit reporting agencies, resulting from increased sales of scores for prescreening activities, and an increase in revenues derived from our own prescreening services.
-Operating income also increased due to lower infrastructure and personnel costs.
-We believe that operating income as a percentage of revenues in our Scoring Solutions segment may decline in the future due to lower operating margins on new products.
-In our Analytic Software Tools segment, higher segment operating income was due to an increase in sales of perpetual licenses for our EDM products, partially offset by increased product development and sales costs.
+The year-to-date period over period decrease in operating income was attributable primarily to increased share-based compensation expense due to the adoption of SFAS No. 123(R), partially offset by the impact of an increase in segment revenues.
+At the segment level, the increase in segment operating income was driven by increases of \$11.7 million and \$8.3 million in segment operating income within our Scoring Solutions and Strategy Machine Solutions segments, respectively, partially offset by a \$4.6 million and \$1.2 million decrease in segment operating income within our Analytic Software Tools and Professional Services segment, respectively.
+The increase in Scoring Solutions segment operating income was attributable primarily to an increase in revenues derived from risk scoring services at the credit reporting agencies and an increase in revenues derived from our own prescreening services.
+Operating income for Scoring Solutions also increased due to lower infrastructure and personnel costs.
 The increase in Strategy Machine Solutions segment operating income was attributable to increases in sales of higher margin product offerings and a decline in personnel costs, partially offset by the impact of revenue declines we experienced in marketing solutions and insurance and healthcare solutions.
+In our Analytic Software Tools segment, the decline in segment operating income was due to a decrease in sales of perpetual licenses as well as increased product development and sales costs.
 The decrease in Professional Services segment operating income was the result of higher personnel and outside consultant costs.